← Projects

 Ops & Runbook

-• Kafka consumer lag monitoring: If lag >1000 messages, consumer slower than producer.
-Investigation: check PostgreSQL query latency (StockSnapshot updates slow?), check Elasticsearch indexing speed, check external data lookup timeout.
-Scale up consumer instances if CPU >80%.
+• Kafka consumer lag above 1000 messages: check PostgreSQL query latency, Elasticsearch indexing speed, external lookup timeout.
+Scale consumer instances if CPU above 80%.

 Security & Privacy

-• Database backups: Daily snapshots to S3 with KMS encryption.
-Point-in-time restore available (last 30 days).
-Tested monthly by attempting restore to staging environment.
+• Daily snapshots to S3 with KMS.
+Point-in-time recovery for last 30 days.
+Tested monthly in staging environment.

-• API rate limiting: 1000 req/min per IP for public endpoints, 5000/min per authenticated user for private endpoints.
-Throttler module applied globally; exceeding limit returns 429 Too Many Requests.
-Prevents brute force on auth endpoints.
+• Rate limiting: 1000 req/min per IP for public endpoints, 5000/min per authenticated user for private endpoints.

 What I'd Improve Next